umihnea/ftp-ninja/README.md

 # ftp-ninja

-Performs a simple Breath First Search to index a FTP server.
+Performs a simple tree search to index a FTP server.
 **Work in progress.**

-- There are **no database** wrappers for simplicity.
+- There are **no database** wrappers for the moment.
 - **The Logger** always picks a random color.
 - Tested on a self-hosted `pyftpdlib` server and configured for its **defaults**.